thunderbird/appointment/README.md

 # Thunderbird Appointment

+**Note: Thunderbird Appointment is a prototype still in active development, and is not production ready.**

 Invite others to grab times on your calendar.
 Choose a date.
 Make appointments as easy as it gets.

 ## Get started